Hero

 08:50 - 09:10

-Tom Scheenen - Radboud University Medical Center, Netherlands
+Tom Scheenen - Radboud University Medical Center, Nijmegen, Netherlands

 Invited Talk PET/MRI in Cancer: Lessons Learned Through Our 10-Year Journey